What Is God Looking For?

 Yes, I understand that they don’t want Christians to go buck-wild with sin, neither does God—but neither do Christians at their spiritual core (see Romans 6:6).
 So this brand of conditional-grace Christianity is going about achieving such a goal incorrectly, which is un-truthfully and with fear.
 Both, graceless-God and fear tactics are broken systems.
 They don’t work.
 They’ve never worked.
 We’re not supposed to be petrified of God, but instead, we are supposed to love and respect Him, and we do this by living from our new hearts—post salvation (see Ezekiel 36:26, Hebrews 8:10).

 Because of Jesus giving you a new one, your heart is no longer wicked.
-It is perfect just like Jesus, and it wants what exactly Jesus wants—even if your flesh doesn’t, or your un-renewed mind fights it.
+It is perfect just like Jesus, and it wants what exactly Jesus wants—even if the flesh doesn’t, or your un-renewed mind fights it.

 The Bible says that “it is the goodness of God that leads people to repentance” (see Romans 2:4).
 So no, God is not looking for graceless fear-mongers who make God look bad.